cesto93/progettoSDCC/README.md

     - 1050-1060 (rpc)
     - 9090, 9100 (prometheus)
 * Create the instance and attach the IAM role and security group, also add names to them
-* Set the names of the instance in the aws section of the json files /configuration/monitor.json /configuration/word_count.json
 * Set the metrics to measure by setting /configuration/metrics_ec2.json /configuration/metrics_s3.json
 * launch script /script_aws/depency.sh to install depency